dheerajjha/claudecodeui/README.md

 - **File Explorer** - Interactive file tree with syntax highlighting and live editing
 - **Git Explorer** - View, stage and commit your changes.
 You can also switch branches
 - **Session Management** - Resume conversations, manage multiple sessions, and track history
+- **Internet Access** - Share your development environment securely using Cloudflare Tunnel (free, unlimited, and reliable)

 ## Quick Start